senth542002/GitFundamentals/README.txt

 git reset --hard //resets all the code with the version in the repository

 git reset --soft HEAD~1 //restes the code to the previous version

+git clean -n //would warn you about the files which is going to be cleaned

+git clean -f //would clean the files